html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 undefined
 {% endhighlight %}

-Which means to now get the property descriptor for the "id" attribute you will need to follow the prototype chain as follows:
+Which means to now get the property descriptor for the "isContentEditable" attribute you will need to follow the prototype chain as follows:

 {% highlight javascript %}
 > Object.getOwnPropertyDescriptor(div.__proto__.__proto__.__proto__, "isContentEditable");